im-suan/i-am-rich/README.md

-# i-am-rich
+# WELCOME TO SUAN'S NEST
-This is my first IOS program namely *"I Am Rich"*.
+This is my learning ios project.
 Now is on Tet Holiday 2020.
 Happy new year!